Check out our report on discrimination in NC’s voucher programs!

 In the 2008-09 school year, approximately 90 percent of North Carolina’s students were attending a traditional public school.
 That figure by the end of 2017-18 was about 80 percent.
 Legislative leaders have invested less in traditional public schools and increasing amounts in privatization measures.
-In Wake County, the state’s largest district, enrollment in traditional public schools dropped to 78 percent this year as they lose students to charters and school vouchers.
-As of this past school year, 7.3 percent of North Carolina students attended charter schools and about 9,700 students received school vouchers.
-If we don’t start to adequately and equitably invest in our traditional public schools, down from 1,444,537 in 2019.
+In Wake County, the state’s largest district, enrollment in traditional public schools dropped to 78 percent this year as they lost students to charters and school vouchers.
+As of 2019, 7.3 percent of North Carolina students attended charter schools and about 9,700 students received school vouchers.
+The 2020 data shows these trends increasing with 1,434,153 children in North Carolina attending traditional public schools, down from 1,444,537 in 2019.
 Of note, these numbers do not take into consideration the effects from COVID 19.
 It is widely thought numbers will further decrease due to the pandemic.
 If this trend continues, and more children attend schools other than traditional public schools, this will result in a two-tier system with children from affluent families attending *choice* schools and concentrating high-needs children in the public schools left behind.
 We must disrupt this troubling trend to protect the cornerstone of our democracy, our free public schools.
 If we don’t adequately and equitably invest in our traditional public schools that serve all children, the exodus will continue in North Carolina as in the nation.

 How is privatization accomplished?